 Drawings are the withdrawal of capital from a business by an owner.
-In this article we are going to look at a simple example and the journal entry required to account for interest charged on drawings.
-The two accounts we are going to deal with in this situation are the drawings account and interest account.
+In this article, we will look at a simple example and the journal entry required to account for interest charged on drawings.
+The two accounts we are going to deal with in this situation are the drawings account and the interest account.

-Drawings are not generally treated as income for owners, unlike, say, dividends and wages.
-Therefore, they are not subject to income tax, as they are recognised in accounting and tax systems as withdrawals of capital funds from the business and not an income stream; for example as taking a dividend or wage would be.
-However, in circumstances where an owner may charge the business interest for capital funds held, the business may then charge the owner interest on funds withdrawn.
+We do not treat drawings as income for owners, unlike, say, dividends and wages.
+Therefore, they are not subject to income tax.
+Instead, we recognise drawings in accounting and tax systems as withdrawals of capital funds from the business.
+However, in circumstances where an owner may charge the business interest for capital funds held, the business may charge the owner interest on funds withdrawn.

 The drawings account is a contra capital or owners equity account and therefore is a natural debit account.
 To increase the balance of this type of account, a debit entry is used, which we will be using today.
 And, of course, to reduce the account, a credit entry is required.

 Interest Revenue Account

-There are normally two types of interest accounts used in business, an interest expense account and an interest revenue account.
+There usually are two types of interest accounts used in business, an interest expense account and an interest revenue account.
 Today we will be dealing with interest revenue, which is a credit account.
-To increase the balance a credit entry is required, and of course a debit is applied to reduce it.
-Worth noting that debit or off-setting entries are not normally put through revenue accounts – but that is for another day.
+A credit entry is required to increase the balance, and of course, a debit is applied to reduce it.
+Worth noting that debit or off-setting entries are generally not put through revenue accounts – but that is for another day.

 Example and Journal Entries

 ABC Ltd, our trusty example business, has had a request from one of its owners, Brian Smith, to withdraw $10,000 from the business.
 You may remember Brian from our article dealing with the debits and credits associated with drawings transactions.